Skip to Content

 Remember the perfectly clean white floor, and it seems bright, brand new, and glossy?

-To assure the right level of the gloss, just mix matte and gloss finish or use directly gloss varnish.
+To ensure the right level of gloss, just mix matte and gloss finish or use directly gloss varnish.

 The matting agent is white and sometimes will leave a milky finish to your paintings.
 Make sure you mix it properly.